Avijeetas/Competitive-Programming/README.md

 # Competitive-Programming

-Here you will get my uploaded solutions of submission http://waprograming.wordpress.com/
+Here you will get my posts+uploaded solutions of submission http://waprograming.wordpress.com/